Evil West

-Evil West is a third-person shooter video game developed by Flying Wild Hog and published by Focus Entertainment.
-The game was released on 22 November 2022 for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+Evil West is a 2022 hack and slash videogame developed by Flying Wild Hog and published by Focus Entertainment.
+The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on 22 November 2022.
+It received mixed reviews from critics.

 Gameplay

 Evil West is a third-person shooter.
-In the game, the player assumes control of Jesse Rentier, a vampire hunter.
-Jesse is equipped with powerful firearms including a six-shot pistol, a rifle and a flamethrower, and melee weapons including a gauntlet that can accumulate electrical energy and an axe.
+The player assumes control of Jesse Rentier, a vampire hunter.
+Jesse is equipped with several powerful firearms including a six-shot revolver, a lever-action rifle, and a flamethrower.
+He also has access to various melee attacks through a specialized gauntlet capable of accumulating electrical energy.
 Enemies can be stunned and staggered following a melee attack, allowing players to execute them using a special finisher move.
-Players can also use the environment to their advantage.
+Players can use the environment to their advantage.
 For instance, they can kick enemies into a spike trap, or shoot explosive barrels.
 Players will occasionally encounter boss characters, which are powerful enemies with unique attack patterns.
-As the player progresses in the game, they will level up and gain new skills and abilities.
+As the player progresses, they will level up and gain skills and abilities.
 The campaign can be played cooperatively with another player.

 Plot

 Premise

-Jesse Rentier, one of the last agents of a clandestine vampire-hunting organization, must protect the American frontier from supernatural monstrosities.
+Jesse Rentier (portrayed by Derek Hagen), one of the last agents of a clandestine vampire-hunting organization, must protect the American frontier from supernatural monstrosities.